 As businesses look to strategically deploy and secure talent, getting immigration right is a critical, but complex, process.
 Expert advice that can smooth the transition is vital.
 Our specialist approach minimises the risk of avoidable problems which can slow progress and provides fast turnaround solutions to any unexpected issues that arise.

-From relocations for senior executives or even entire teams to high net worth individuals or high-profile celebrities or athletes – and their families – relocating on a temporary or permanent basis, we provide a truly personal, end-to-end service.
+From relocations for senior executives or even entire teams to high net worth individuals or high-profile celebrities or athletes – and their families – relocating on a temporary or permanent basis, we provide a truly personal, end-to-end service, operating from our offices across London, Cardiff, Oxford, Belfast, Dublin and Hong Kong.
 Knowing how time-sensitive and stressful the process can be, we have the expertise to hit the ground running and minimise the impact on your business and the lives of the people involved.

 Immigration Law Academy – 22 September and 23 September 202122 September 2021

 With the UK’s post-Brexit Points-Based System now bedding in, and new right to work and other arrangements in place for EEA/Swiss nationals and their family members, it is important that HR teams are top of recent changes to business immigration.

 15 Lewis Silkin employment lawyers listed in Who's Who Legal 202105 August 2021

 Lewis Silkin is pleased to announce that 17 lawyers across our employment and immigration team are listed in this year’s edition of Who’s Who Legal 2021.

 Current COVID-19 considerations for travelling to and from England03 August 2021

 Significant changes to the COVID-19 requirements for entry to England were made with effect from 19 July 2021.

 Policy clarifications and outstanding issues for right to work checks03 August 2021